Uncle Vanya: Act I

-A garden on Serebryakov's country estate.
-Astrov and Marina discuss how old Astrov has grown and his boredom with his life as a country doctor.
-Vanya enters and complains of the disruption caused by the visit of the professor and his wife Yelena.
-As they're talking, Serebryakov, Yelena, Sonya, and Telegin return from a walk.
-Out of earshot of the professor, Vanya calls him "a learned old dried mackerel", criticizes his pomposity, and belittles his achievements.
-Vanya's mother, Maria Vasilyevna, who idolises Serebryakov, objects to her son's comments.
-Vanya also praises Yelena's youth and beauty, arguing that faithfulness to an old man like Serebryakov is an immoral waste of vitality.
-Astrov is forced to depart to attend a patient, but not before delivering a speech on the preservation of the forests, a subject he is very passionate about.
+At Professor Serebryakov's country estate, Astrov and Marina discuss how old Astrov has grown and his boredom with life as a country doctor.
+Vanya enters and complains of the disruption caused by the visit of Serebryakov and his wife, Yelena.
+Serebryakov, Yelena, Sonya, and Telegin return from a walk.
+Out of earshot of Serebryakov, Vanya calls him "a learned old dried mackerel" and belittles his achievements.
+Vanya's mother, Maria Vasilyevna, who idolizes Serebryakov, objects.
+Vanya also praises Yelena's beauty, arguing that faithfulness to an old man like Serebryakov is an immoral waste of vitality.

+Astrov is forced to depart to attend to a patient, after making a speech on the preservation of the forests, a subject he is passionate about.
 Vanya declares his love to an exasperated Yelena.